blaenk/site/content/notes/java.md

 ## File Attributes

-Attributes such as wetter a file is a directory, a file's size, and so on are represented by a variety of interfaces in `java.nio.file.attribute` with the top interface being `BasicFileAttributes` which encapsulates common file attributes via methods such as `creationTime`, `isDirectory`, `lastModifiedTime`, and so on.
+Attributes such as whether a file is a directory, a file's size, and so on are represented by a variety of interfaces in `java.nio.file.attribute` with the top interface being `BasicFileAttributes` which encapsulates common file attributes via methods such as `creationTime`, `isDirectory`, `lastModifiedTime`, and so on.

 Platform specific file attributes are represented by interfaces that derive from `BasicFileAttributes` such as `DosFileAttributes` for FAT file systems, such as `isSystem`, and `PosixFileAttributes` for POSIX file attributes, such as `permissions`.